ELSAAFRICA/ELSAAFRICA/README.md

- Hi there  🔭 I’m currently working on codes to became  devlopper👋 💬 Ask me about
+ Hi there just  new  on Github 🔭 I’m currently training to become  a web developper🔭

+🌱 I’m learning so I'll store here my exercises done during class !

-📫 How to reach me:
+📫 How to reach me:follow me

+⚡ Fun fact: I love Art ♠️

 <!--
 **ELSAAFRICA/ELSAAFRICA** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.